Editorial Review

 GHRP-Class Peptides: Restoring GH Pulsatility

-Growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormone (GHRH) analogs are among the most studied peptides for men over 50 because they address the somatopause by amplifying endogenous GH secretion rather than replacing it with exogenous hormone.
-This distinction preserves hypothalamic-pituitary feedback regulation and produces pulsatile GH profiles that more closely resemble youthful physiology.
+Growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormone (GHRH) analogs are among the most studied classes in aging-related endocrine research because they probe somatopause by amplifying endogenous GH secretion rather than replacing it with exogenous hormone in controlled studies.
+This distinction preserves hypothalamic-pituitary feedback regulation and produces pulsatile GH profiles that more closely resemble youthful physiology in research reports.

 Ipamorelin: Ipamorelin is a pentapeptide ghrelin receptor agonist that produces the cleanest GH release profile among GHRPs.
-Research in Endocrine (1998) confirmed that ipamorelin stimulates dose-dependent GH release without significantly affecting ACTH, cortisol, prolactin, or aldosterone — making it selective for GH among peptides for men concerned about side effect profiles.
+Research in Endocrine (1998) confirmed that ipamorelin stimulates dose-dependent GH release without significantly affecting ACTH, cortisol, prolactin, or aldosterone — making it selective for GH in published pharmacology work.
 For compound details, see the ipamorelin research guide.

 Testosterone-Supporting Peptides